OpenAWE/OpenAWE/README.md

 Use without warranty.

 Jonas Koenemann
-University of Freiburg, Ampyx Power
+University of Freiburg
-Jonas.Koenemann [at] imtek.de
+Jonas.Koenemann [at] yahoo.de